csut017/pyCanvas/readme.md

 * *assignment*: the identifier of the assignment.
 This identifier can be retrieved from the Canvas URL.
 * *file_path*: the path to the file.
 This file will contain the marks to download.

+Options are:
+* --rubrics: include rubrics in the upload.
+The names of the rubric items must be the column names.
+If the score matches a rating, then the rating label will be applied.